 Many houses have render on exterior walls, either to give it a smooth finish or a rustic roughcast.
 Render can deteriorate over time, so you need to check for damp, cracks, peeling or sections where render has fallen off entirely.
 If you see deterioration, it’s a good idea to contact an expert for advice on how to fix it.

 Fascia boards are usually made of wood or sheet metal.
 You need to check for rot, damp and rust, and check the joins to make sure they aren’t splitting or separating.

 Inspect your roof for displaced, damaged and missing tiles, as well as rusty nails or bolts and worn sealant.
 It’s fairly easy to repair minor damage yourself, but if the damage looks complicated or on the very of being extensive, call a professional roofer.

 Chimneys are often overlooked – aside from an annual sweep.
 You need to check the exterior of the chimney for damp, deteriorating render, lead work and crumbling mortar.
 If there is damp on the ceiling of the room below the chimney, they may be gaps in the mortar that could make the chimney unstable.
 Unstable chimneys are likely to fall down, and when they do, they cause a lot of expensive damage.

 We also forget to look at window frames and doorframes from the outside.
 It’s important that you check for rot and damp and give them an annual coat of paint or varnish.
 It’s important from an insulation and security perspective.

-How to insurance companies make decisions regarding claims?
+How do insurance companies make decisions regarding claims?

 We look to Ombudsman News for the answer.

-Insurers look for causation of a situation, causation is determined in two ways:
+Insurers look for the causation of a situation, causation is determined in two ways:

 - “But for” test